 We need to make sure our Governor understands that this is not a hypothetical problem.
 These are not just Baltimore’s children, they are Maryland’s children.
 Real kids, in real classrooms, with very real futures that we cannot play politics with.
 The $129M shortfall is going to effect every single school, and lead to 1,000 layoffs of support staff and teachers.

-It's important to note that the shortfall is NOT a failure on the part of City Schools' current leadership.
-In many ways, the shortfall represents CEO Dr. Santelises’ commitment to responsible, transparent budgeting, which we know is one of the governor’s top priorities.
-Governor Hogan must ensure BCPS has the necessary support to come through this challenging process without sustaining further enrollment losses.
+It's important to note that the shortfall is NOT a failure on the part of City Schools' leadership or financial management- it's a structural deficit.
+Next year we take on the fight to fix the funding formula for good.
+In the meantime, Governor Hogan must ensure BCPS has the necessary support to come through this challenging process without sustaining further enrollment losses.